soundgo/frontend/README.md

                                     **** COPYRIGHT NOTICE ****
                                     **************************

-                This repository does no include a license in a premeditated way.
+                This repository does not include a license in a premeditated way.
 This means that only the users added as contributors in this repository and the members of the SoundGo organization have the right to maintain, mo- dify, reproduce, distribute, redistribute or create derivate works of